Qovery/qovery-client-javascript/docs/ApplicationSecretApi.md

 ## createApplicationSecretOverride

-> SecretResponse createApplicationSecretOverride(applicationId, secretId, opts)
+> Secret createApplicationSecretOverride(applicationId, secretId, opts)

 Create a secret override at the application level